On uniqueness of radial potentials for given Dirichlet spectra with distinct angular momenta: Abstract

 \section{Abstract}

-We consider an inverse spectral problem for radial Schr\" odinger operators with singular potentials.
+We consider an inverse spectral problem for radial Schr\"odinger operators with singular potentials.
 First, we show that the knowledge of the Dirichlet spectra for infinitely many angular momenta~$\ell$ satisfying a M\"untz-type condition uniquely determines the potential.
-Then, in a neighborhood of the zero potential, we prove that the potential is uniquely determined by two Dirichlet spectra associated with distinct angular momenta in the cases \((\ell_1,\ell_2) = (0,1)\) and \((0,2)\).
-Our approach relies on an explicit analysis of the corresponding singular differential equation, combined with the classical Kneser--Sommerfeld formula.
-These results confirm, in the linearized setting and in these configurations, a conjecture originally formulated by Rundell and Sacks (2001).
+Next, in a neighborhood of the zero potential, we prove local uniqueness from two Dirichlet spectra associated with distinct angular momenta in the cases \((\ell_1,\ell_2) = (0,1)\,, \ (1,2)\) and \((0,3)\)\,.
+Our approach relies on an explicit analysis of the associated singular differential equation, combined with the classical Kneser--Sommerfeld formula.
+These results sharpen a theorem of Carlson-Shubin~(1994) and confirm, in the linearized setting and for these configurations, a conjecture originally formulated by Rundell and Sacks~(2001).